Frequently Asked Questions (FAQ)

 I WAS JUST ADMITTED TO ANOTHER JURISDICTION.
 CAN I CONVERT FROM THE TWO-DAY TO THE ONE-DAY EXAM?

 If you meet the deadline and are otherwise eligible, you may convert from the two-day to the one-day exam if you become admitted in another jurisdiction.
 You may access information regarding converting under Bar Examination Information located on the Bar Examination tab.
 Click here for more information.Back to TOP

 WHAT IF MY LAW SCHOOL CAN’T GET MY TRANSCRIPT HERE BY THE DEADLINE?

 If your official transcript will not be available by the posted deadline, your school may provide a Dean’s Letter stating that you have been awarded the J.D. degree in lieu of the official transcript.
 The official transcript, however, must be received in our office in order for you to receive your results from the Bar examination.Back to TOP

 CAN I PICK UP MY TRANSCRIPT AT MY SCHOOL AND BRING IT TO YOU?

-No. Your official transcript must come directly from the school to our office.Back to FAQ
+No. Your official transcript must come directly from the school to our office.Back to TOP

 HOW DO I DETERMINE IF I AM ELIGIBLE FOR ADMISSION ON MOTION WITHOUT EXAMINATION?

 You may find information regarding eligibility for Admission on Motion without Examination in Part C of the Rules Governing Admission to the Practice of Law.
-Click here for more information.Back to FAQ
+Click here for more information.Back to TOP

 HOW DO I FIND OUT ABOUT EDUCATIONAL WAIVERS?